FreeCAD/FreeCAD-Enhancement-Proposals/FEP0002-Asynchronous-Document-Recompute-and-Multithreading-Infrastructure.md

 ## Rejected Ideas

-* **Immutable data model with mutation queue**: Adopting an immutable FreeCAD core with a message queue for all state changes would require rewriting fundamental APIs and updating the entire ecosystem (add-ons, scripts, workbenches) to interact via queued commands.
+* **Immutable data model with mutation queue**: Adopting an immutable FreeCAD core with a message queue for all state changes would require rewriting fundamental APIs and updating the entire ecosystem (addons, scripts, workbenches) to interact via queued commands.
 This approach is too foundational for the initial asynchronous infrastructure.
 * **Coroutine-based data model**: Rewriting FreeCAD’s core to use an `async`/`await` coroutine paradigm would necessitate extensive changes across Python and C++ APIs and require all existing extensions to be ported to the new async model.

 ## Implementation